jeremyreeder/gridscout/docs/_posts/2020-06-11-good-knots-for-bungee-line.md

 ### Fixed loops

 - **[Angler's loop.][anglers-loop]**
-A great loop knot for permanent use, but nearly impossible to untie.
+A good loop knot for permanent use, but nearly impossible to untie.

 - **[Zeppelin loop.][zeppelin-loop]**
 A secure loop knot that can actually be untied.